-1. Go to Servers & Endpoints > Workloads.
+1. Go to Workloads and VENs > VENs.

-- 2. Click the VENs tab. - 3.
-Click the name of the VEN you want to mark as suspended. - 4.
-On the VEN's detail page, click Mark as Suspended. - 5.
+- 2. Click the name of the VEN you want to mark as suspended. - 3.
+On the VEN's detail page, click Mark as Suspended. - 4.
 Click Suspend to confirm the VEN suspension.

 The number of suspended workloads is displayed at the top of the page and the suspended workload is displayed on the Workloads page with a red "Suspended" icon.